felipegimenezsilva/IsafetyStaff/README.md

 The imported dashboard was configured to support the actual structure of strapi, with graphQL queries and general information (graphs).

+### 1.4 - NGINX HTTPS Self Signed

+In the folder nginx/certs has the certificates used for HTTPS Self Signed.
+Do not use the leaked certificate in production environment.
+Ideally, in production must avoid self signed solutions.

 # 2 - Platform iSafetyStaff

 The section below briefly describes the main concepts of the iSafetyStaff platform.